seawatts/ideas/README.md

 # How it works

+You can find all the existing ideas in the [Issues tab](https://github.com/seawatts/ideas/issues)

 ## Creating a new idea (GitHub Issue)

 Feel free to create any new ideas you'd like.
 You can do so by just creating a [new GitHub Issue](https://github.com/seawatts/ideas/issues/new/choose)